varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Routing.md

 As seen above, dynamic routes so far capture a single part of the entire route, e.g. `"/users/{user}/profile"` capturing `"bitspittle"` in the URL `"/users/bitspittle/profile"`.

-Kobweb also supports catch-all dynamic routes, which capture the remainder of the URL, at which point the page can parse it and handle it as it sees fit.
+Kobweb also supports *catch-all* dynamic routes, which capture the remainder of the URL, at which point the page can parse it and handle it as it sees fit.

 To create a catch-all route, prepend your dynamic route name with an ellipsis.

 For example, the catch-all route `"/a/b/c/{...rest}"` would capture `"x/y/z"` in the URL `"/a/b/c/x/y/z"`.

-In practice, it looks like this:
+In practice, using it looks like this:

 ```kotlin
 // pages/com/mysite/store/products/ProductDetails.kt